xraypy/xraylarch/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Linux, use the `GetLarch.bat`_ script and run that in a Terminal session.
+For Linux, use the `GetLarch.sh`_ script and run that in a Terminal session.

 Desktop shortcuts as ``.desktop`` files will be created on all Linux
 platforms, but whether these actually appear on your desktop depends on the